What will I study?

 Once you’ve enrolled, you’ll have 12 months to complete the course at your own pace.

-As a guide, investing approximately 5-7 hours per week means you should complete the course within 3 months.
+As a guide, investing around five to seven hours per week means you should complete the course within three months.

 Our first-class support structure will ensure that you aren’t alone in your studies.
-You’ll have contact with your tutors, which could be by discussion boards and email, and you can use social media and discussion boards to chat with your fellow students.
+You’ll have contact with your tutors via discussion board and email.
+You can use social media and discussion boards to chat with your fellow students too.

 We provide a wide range of services to support you in your studies and beyond: